HubOEM/huboem-frontend/README.md

 yarn predeploy
 yarn deploy

-(may need to run 'yarn add gh-pages', 'yarn install', and 'yarn build' again, to get the gh-pages set up)
+(may need to run 'yarn add gh-pages', 'yarn install', and 'yarn build' again, to get the gh-pages library set up)